shurik179/DualSonar/README.md

  - `update()` - updates the sensor readings
  - `distanceL()`, `distanceR()` - distances measured by left and right ultrasonic sensor respectively, in mm

  While sensor is active, it continually measures distances and keeps the running average of last measurements using simple low-pass filter.
+To avoid interference, it uses one sensor at a time, alternating between the two HC-SR04 sensors; each is pinged about 20 times a second.
+The maximal distance is about 3.4 meters (3444 mm); distances larger than that (or when  no  echo is received) are reported as 3444 mm.

  Calling `update()` fetches these values from the sensor, after which they are available using `distanceL()`, `distanceR()` functions.
 Calling `stop()` stops the sensor, so it no longer emits pings; calling `start()` again restarts it.

  **Note:** the values returned by `distanceL()`, `distanceR()` are those fetched at latest `update()` call, so you must call `update()` frequently to make sure those values are up-to-date.